APimenta4/HomeMaestro-Design-Patterns/README.md

 ## Final Report

-This project's final report for the curricular unit Software Architecture and Design can be in [Final Report](REPORT.md).
+This project's report for the curricular unit Software Architecture and Design can be in [Final Report](REPORT.md).